ProbablePrime/interactive-keyboard/README.md

     //Should we remap the keys recieved from beam into other keys, default value is false "remap":true,
     //What should the key remaps be, in this example, if your beam controls use W this will actually push 1
-    //This is optional remove this block if you don't need it "remapTable": {
+    //This is optional remove this block if you don't need it.
+Both sides of this remap table should refer to the keys
+    //In their string form.
+W not 87, 1 not 49.
+    "remapTable": {
         "W":"1",
         "S":"2",